Modbus-Monitor/docs/docs/products/xpf/user-guide.md

     - Each mode uses independent interface configuration
     - Perfect for protocol conversion, testing, or acting as a data bridge

-**Magic Codes:** Special text you add to the **Name** field of monitor points to enable advanced features like custom poll rates, bit field access, string length control, and date/time conversion (covered in detail in Monitor Points section).
+**Magic Codes:** Special text you add to the **Name** field of monitor points to enable advanced features like custom poll rates, bit field access, string length control, and date/time conversion (covered in detail in [Monitor Points Configuration](#7-monitor-points-configuration) section).

 **Dual Functionality:** XPF can operate as both Client and Server simultaneously, making it ideal for testing client-server interactions on a single PC without physical devices.

-#### Navigation Tips

-**Quick Access Toolbar Customization:**
+#### Navigation Tips**Quick Access Toolbar Customization:**

 | Action | Method | Details |
 |--------|--------|---------|